Open Weak CAD and its Applications: Problem: Open weak CAD

 \begin{rem} For comparison, if we apply an open CAD algorithm on the above $f$, one would obtain the following output \begin{description}[leftmargin=3em,style=nextline,itemsep=0.5em] \item[\sf Out:] $h_1=(x_1-1)(x_1+1)(29x_1^2-4x_1-24)(13x_1^2-4x_1-8)\in \ZZ[x_1]$ \item[] $h_2 =(x_2^2+x_1^2-1)(25x_2^2+12x_2x_1+20x_1^2-6x_2-4x_1-15)\in \ZZ[x_1, x_2]$ \end{description} The right plot in Figure~\ref{fig:ex1ab} shows the open CAD of $f$ produced by $h_1$ and~$h_2$.
 Note that it has more cells than the open weak CAD (on the left). \end{rem}

 \begin{rem} It is natural to wonder whether the multivariate discriminants of $f$ always produce open weak CADs.
-Unfortunately, this is not true since the discriminant ${\rm discrim}(f,[x_n,\ldots,x_{j+1}])$ may vanish identically and thus does not always produces an open weak CAD of $\RR^j$.
+Unfortunately, this is not true since the discriminant ${\rm discrim}(f,[x_n,\ldots,x_{j+1}])$ (the multivariate discriminant of $f$ with respect to $x_n,\ldots,x_{j+1}$) may vanish identically and thus does not always produces an open weak CAD of $\RR^j$.
 One may also wonder whether if the multivariate discriminants of $f$ do produce open weak CADs, then they would be the smallest open weak CADs.
-Unfortunately this is not true, either.
-In Example \ref{ex:wod}, it has been shown that $x_1+1$ produces an open weak CAD of $\RR$ with $2$ open intervals.
-But the discriminant ${\rm discrim}(f,x_2)=-16(16x_1-9)(x_1+1)^2$ produces an open weak CAD of $\RR$ with $3$ open intervals. \end{rem}
+Unfortunately this is not true either.
+In Example \ref{ex:wod}, it has been shown that $x_1$ produces an open weak CAD of $\RR$ with $2$ open intervals.
+But the discriminant ${\rm discrim}(f,x_2)=-256(x_1-1)x_1^2$ produces an open weak CAD of $\RR$ with $3$ open intervals. \end{rem}

+\begin{rem} The output of the above problem is a list of ``projection'' polynomials, not an open weak CAD.
+As usual, we can compute sample points in an open weak CAD of $f$ from the projection polynomial $h_j$ by standard lifting technique.
+We say that $h_j$ produce an open weak CAD.
+Thus, in this paper, we will focus ourselves on the problem of finding projection polynomial of Open Weak CAD. \end{rem}